Our Shared Legacy

 But some of the most important stories live on the margins.

-In Bartlesville, Black and immigrant families have long been part of the city’s story, yet their experiences have rarely been centered, preserved, or told in their own voices.
-Their lives shaped neighborhoods, churches, schools, and social life in West Bartlesville and beyond, but much of that history exists only in memory, family photographs, and fading recollections.
+In Bartlesville, Native, Black, and immigrant families have long been part of the city’s story, yet many of their experiences have rarely been centered, preserved, or told in their own voices.
+While the histories of the Five Civilized Tribes are more commonly documented, many Native families outside those tribes have also lived, worked, and built community here, often without recognition.
+Alongside Black and immigrant families, their lives shaped neighborhoods, churches, schools, and social life in West Bartlesville and beyond, yet much of that history exists only in memory, family photographs, and fading recollections.

 Black families in Bartlesville formed strong, self-sustaining communities in the face of exclusion, segregation, and limited access to opportunity.
 Through faith institutions, family networks, and mutual support systems, they nurtured children, preserved culture, and demonstrated leadership and resilience across generations, often without formal recognition or documentation.
 Their experiences reflect strength, dignity, and perseverance that continue to shape the community today.